-360Plus grew out of a network of young professionals on US and Indian origin who wanted to leverage their skills and resources to provide “learning through travel” opportunities to youth.
+360Plus grew out of a network of international development professionals of US and Indian origin who wanted to leverage their skills and resources to provide life changing experiences to young people.

 2019 Leadership Collective